Recall then that you have received the spiritual seal, the spirit of wisdom and understanding, the spirit of

 Confirmation deepens our baptismal life that calls us to be missionary witnesses of Jesus Christ in our families, neighborhoods, society, and the world. . . .
 We receive the message of faith in a deeper and more intensive manner with great emphasis given to the person of Jesus Christ, who asked the Father to give the Holy Spirit to the Church for building up the community in loving service.
 (United States Catholic Catechism for Adults)

-Teenagers: Parish teenagers in 10th grade should contact the Parish Office for information.
+Teenagers: Parish teenagers in 9th/10th Grade should contact the Parish Office for information.
 Prior record of CCD or religious education is required.

 Older Teens & Adults: If you are a teenager in 11th/12th Grade or an adult (18+) who has not been confirmed, please contact the Parish Office or visit the RCIA Forms page for more information.